simbo1905/sprint-planning/README.md

 - CardUndrawn: Sent from the browser when a player unselects the card they had selected.
 - PlayerExit: Sent from the browser to the server when the browser window is closed.
 - Reveal: Sent from the browser to the server when a player presses the reveal button.
 Results in a CardSet being sent to all browsers.
 - Reset: Sent from the browser to the server when a player presses the rest button.
-Results in a Reset, RoomSize message and DrawnSize zero message being sent to all browsers to cause the game state to be cleared.
+Results in a Reset, RoomSize and DrawnSize zero messages all being sent to all browsers to cause the game state to be cleared.

 License
 ----